It can help increase the number of bowel movements per day and the number of days you have a bowel movement.

-Theoretically, the elimination of certain colonic bacteria by neomycin and possibly other anti-infective agents can interfere with the desired degradation of lactulose and thus prevent acidification of colonic contents.
+Theoretically, eliminating certain colonic bacteria by neomycin and possibly other anti-infective agents can interfere with the desired degradation of lactulose and thus prevent acidification of colonic contents.

 Therefore, the condition of the lactulose-treated patient should be closely monitored in the case of concomitant oral anti-infective therapy.

-Overdose symptoms may include diarrhea, stomach pain, hot and dry skin, confusion, uneven heartbeat, extreme thirst, increased urination, discomfort in the legs, and muscle weakness or a limp feeling.
+Overdose symptoms may include diarrhea, stomach pain, hot and dry skin, confusion, uneven heartbeat, extreme thirst, increased urination, discomfort in the legs, muscle weakness, or a limp feeling.

 Diarrhea is an indication of an overdose.
 Severe diarrhea can cause hypovolaemia, hypokalaemia, and hypernatremia, especially in elderly or seriously ill patients.
 If diarrhea develops, the dose should be reduced.

-Intestinal cystoid pneumatosis can occur with lactulose therapy (the active ingredient contained in Duphalac) as a result of increased intracolonic pressure caused by ammonia sequestration in the intestine, and in particular when there is a concomitant violation of the integrity of the Intestinal mucosa.
+Intestinal cystoid pneumatosis can occur with lactulose therapy (the active ingredient in Duphalac) due to increased intracolonic pressure caused by ammonia sequestration in the intestine, mainly when there is an accompanying violation of the integrity of the intestinal mucosa.